-This is the second edition in an eight-week series, made possible by MYOB, discussing the future of the New Zealand workplace.
+This is the first edition in an eight-week series, made possible by MYOB, looking at how technology is changing the way New Zealand businesses operate.

 Forget the foosball, office slide and ping pong table, if you want to create an attractive workplace to attract and retain New Zealand's best workers, employers should concentrate on 'work-life balance' just as much as 'pay and perks'.

 According to research carried out by recruitment and HR company Randstad 55 per cent of respondents said 'work-life balance' was the most important consideration when deciding on a new job – just two per cent behind 'salary and benefits' on 57 per cent.

 So what are the five main factors that go into creating the perfect workplace and why are they so important to employers and employees.

 Few employers take the 'best boss' description as seriously as Christchurch motor vehicle and finance company owner Paul Kelly.

 Last May he took all 45 of his staff to Las Vegas, for a week, to celebrate the 20th anniversary of his business.

 Kelly says it was worth every cent and according to most local and international research he's right with 'salary and benefits' still number one when it comes to creating an attractive workplace.

 Employers should commit to paying every employee a living wage – which really does reflect the cost of where an employee lives.